 Little kids: How many rows of “cubes” can you count from top to bottom on the box?
 Bonus: If you count 1 cube in each row and each one’s made of 3 diamond shapes, how many diamonds do they have in total?

 Big kids: Each blue strip (paired with each red and yellow strip) makes 5 cubes on its way from bottom to top.
 If the box weaves 14 strips of each color, how many cubes do they make together?
-Bonus: For the triacontahedron, how many different pairs of different colors can you choose from 6 colors, ignoring the order?
+Bonus: Another project is a “triacontahedron,” meaning a 30-sided shape – that one uses 6 colors!
+How many different pairs of different colors can you choose from 6 colors, ignoring the order?

 Answers: